TUM: Science Hackathon 2021 – Season 2

 Find more about the challenge: ProSiebenSat.1 Media SE

 The cultural change in a company is, among other things, also an essential basis for the innovation and sustainability of a company.
 One way to promote this is through the use of new methods.
 Gamification is now being used successfully in a wide variety of contexts.
-Within the company, however, gamification approaches have so far played a subordinate role, and they have not been used at SWM so far.
+Within the company, however, gamification approaches have so far played a rather subordinate role.
+At SWM, they have only been used in isolated cases.
 SWM would like to change this, although the area of application is still open.
 The question arises in which internal company context this makes sense and what kind of implementation comes into question.

 Implement a gamification approach for SWM employees; in which situations could a gamification approach be usefully applied in the company; implement a corresponding application.

-Additional challenges are provided by three chairs/ professorships of TUM.
+Additional challenges are provided by two chairs/ professorships of TUM.

 The challenge: Deep Learning for Object Detection in The Context of Smart Agriculture